E

 • High-speed ICT network: Set up a dedicated optical fiber and terminal system network to increase data and audio connection performance and increase operating efficiency

-• Continuous improvement of disaster recovery plans: Provide on-site redundancy with sufficient hardware and software capacity to respond to anomalies in the core database system and ensure high availability of the database system
+• Continuous improvement of disaster recovery plans: Provide on-site redundancy with sufficient hardware and software capacity to respond to anomalies in the core database and ensure high availability of the database

 • Promoting smart tourism: Achieving horizontal and vertical integration of tourism-related industries to provide a one-stop smart travel eco-system